PrajwalaMugajjiShambulingappa/Insurance_Policy_Analysis_Dashboard/README.md

 # Insurance Policy Analysis Dashboard

-This repository contains the code and resources for an interactive dashboard designed to analyze insurance policy data.
+This repository contains the code and resources for a mini analytics dashboard that analyzes fictional insurance policy data.
 The dashboard provides visualizations and insights into key metrics, allowing users to understand policy trends, identify patterns, and make informed decisions.

 ## Project Description